wolfeidau/wolfeidau_site/_posts/2012-10-20-what-is-hmac-and-why-is-it-useful.md

 secure than basic auth, however it is entirely dependent on how many of the safeguards are implemented in the client software and the complexity of the password is a factor.

-Note unlike basic authentication, this does not require an SSL connection, that said make sure you read the wikipedia article as there are some issues with man in the middle attacks.
+Note unlike basic authentication, this does not require an SSL connection, that said make sure you read the Wikipedia article as there are some issues with man in the middle attacks.

 HMAC Authentication